 The Natural Wonders of the World are all incredible sights to behold in many parts of the world.
 All these places attract many tourists throughout the year.
-A global poll was made by the Seven Natural Wonders organization in 1997 and contained seven natural wonders, which are the Northern Lights, the Grand Canyon, Paricutin, Mount Everest, Harbor of Rio de Janeiro, Victoria Falls, and the Great Barrier Reef and there are much more but these are the most famous and the most admired across the globe.
+A global poll was made by the Seven Natural Wonders organization in 1997.
+It contains seven natural wonders: the Northern Lights, the Grand Canyon, Paricutin, Mount Everest, the Harbor of Rio de Janeiro, Victoria Falls, and the Great Barrier Reef.
+There are many more, but these are the most famous and the most admired across the globe.

 1. Mount Everest:

-It is well-known as the highest spot on earth at 8,848 meters above sea level.
-It is located within the Himalayan mountain range on the border between Nepal and Tibet, China and it was given its name by the Royal Geographical Society in 1865 after Sir George Everest.
-The top of Mount Everest is covered with rock-hard snow surmounted by a layer of softer snow that tosses every year by 1.5 to 6 meters.
-The snow level is highest in September, and lowest in May.
-The shortage of oxygen, high-level wind, and the cold temperature stop any development of any plant or animal life there.
+It is the highest spot on earth at 8,848 meters above sea level.
+It is located within the Himalayan mountain range on the border between Nepal and Tibet, China.
+It was given its name by the Royal Geographical Society in 1865 after Sir George Everest.
+The top of Mount Everest is covered with rock-hard snow surmounted by a layer of softer snow tossed every year by 1.5 to 6 meters.
+The snow level is highest in September and lowest in May.
+The shortage of oxygen, high-level wind, and cold temperatures stop plant or animal life development there.

-Mount Everest is composed of many layers of rocks folded back on themselves, wherein the lower part of Everest consists of metamorphic schists and gneisses, above the lower part there are igneous granites and in the higher part there are sedimentary rocks of marine origin.
+Mount Everest is composed of many layers of folded-back rocks.
+The lower part consists of metamorphic schists and gneisses, igneous granites above them, and sedimentary rocks of marine origin in the higher part.

-We need not mention how much it has become a destination for mountain climbers, but if you don’t wish to climb Mount Everest you can hire a helicopter to take a tour to see the entire view from the sky.
-If you are willing to climb there, the trip to the main camp is 12 days long and might be expensive, and it takes a couple of days to apply for the visa and permits to enter Tibet and climb the mountain.
-After that, you need to stay about 3 days in Lhasa and Shigatse to adapt to the altitude before going to the main base.
+We need not mention how much it has become a destination for mountain climbers, but if you don’t wish to climb Mount Everest, you can hire a helicopter to take a tour and see the entire view from the sky.
+If you are willing to climb there, the trip to the main camp is 12 days long and might be expensive, and it takes a couple of days to apply for a visa and permits to enter Tibet and climb the mountain.
+After that, you must stay about 3 days in Lhasa and Shigatse to adapt to the altitude before going to the main base.

-There are 17 routes to reach the top of Mount Everest but there are two famous routes that climbers use to climb to the top and they are the Southeast Ridge, the line created by Tenzing Norgay and Edmund Hillary, the first people to reach the summit of Mount Everest, in 1953 that is from Nepal and Tibet, and there is the North Ridge, where George Mallory disappeared in 1924 long before a Chinese team finally completed the climb in 1960.
+There are 17 routes to reach the top of Mount Everest, but there are two famous routes that climbers use.
+They are the Southeast Ridge, the line created by Tenzing Norgay and Edmund Hillary, the first people to reach the summit of Mount Everest in 1953, from Nepal and Tibet, and the North Ridge, where George Mallory disappeared in 1924 long before a Chinese team finally completed the climb in 1960.

-The best time to visit Mount Everest is from October till November when the dry season starts, also in February till April at the end of the dry season, and at any other time of the year, Mount Everest is safely locked away by stormy snow.
-To reach Mount Everest you can take a plane to Beijing or Shanghai then take another flight or train to Lhasa.
+The best time to visit Mount Everest is from October to November, when the dry season starts, and from February to April when the dry season ends.
+At any other time of the year, Mount Everest is safely locked away by stormy snow.
+To reach Mount Everest, take a plane to Beijing or Shanghai, then take another flight or train to Lhasa.

 The first climber to reach the top of Mount Everest was Edmund Hillary, a mountaineer from New Zealand, and his Tibetan guide Tenzing Norgay in 1953.
-Although climbing Everest is a great expedition for mountain climbers, it is also full of danger because it requires a lot of experience, good health, sound equipment, and you have to travel with a trained Nepalese guide.
-The snow also sometimes can cause deadly risks like avalanches, and most climbers aren’t used to the huge height of the mountain that’s why they can develop altitude sickness and several more issues may arise.
-However, climbing Mount Everest remains one of the achievements done by few, but admired by many as it’s considered a great achievement of strength, will, and teamwork.
+Although climbing Everest is an excellent expedition for mountain climbers, it is also dangerous because it requires a lot of experience, good health, and sound equipment, and you have to travel with a trained Nepalese guide.
+The snow also sometimes can cause deadly risks like avalanches.
+Most climbers aren’t used to the mountain’s enormous height, so they can develop altitude sickness, and several more issues may arise.
+However, climbing Mount Everest remains one of the achievements done by few but is admired by many as it’s considered an outstanding achievement of strength, will, and teamwork.

 2. Aurora Borealis (The Northern Lights):

-Called Polar Auroras or the Northern Lights, it is such an interesting and magnificent natural phenomenon that consists of mystifying displays of light across the sky.
-Many legends were told about the cause of these lights since the days of Ancient Greece, Norse Mythology, and Medieval times, and for thousands of years, the lights have been the source of speculation, superstition, and panic, perhaps because some legends said that the lights were predictions of war or destruction.
-Additionally, cave paintings were discovered in France, illustrating this amazing natural phenomenon that are thought to date back 30,000 years.
+Polar Auroras or the Northern Lights is such an exciting and magnificent natural phenomenon consisting of mystifying displays of light across the sky.
+Many legends have been told about the cause of these lights since the days of Ancient Greece, Norse Mythology, and Medieval times.
+For thousands of years, the lights have been the source of speculation, superstition, and panic, perhaps because some legends said the lights were predictions of war or destruction.
+Additionally, cave paintings were discovered in France, illustrating this fantastic natural phenomenon that is thought to date back 30,000 years.

-But as science advances, it was discovered that the lights are caused by charged cosmic particles appearing as different colored lights as they enter Earth’s atmosphere.
-The colors of the lights changed based on the elements they interact with.
-If they appear as yellow and green, then they collides with oxygen, while red, violet, and blue colors are produced when they interact with nitrogen.
+But as science advanced, it was discovered that the lights are caused by charged cosmic particles appearing as different-coloured lights as they enter Earth’s atmosphere.
+The colours of the lights change based on the elements they interact with.
+If they appear yellow and green, then they collide with oxygen, while red, violet, and blue colours are produced when they interact with nitrogen.

-If you want to see this beautiful natural wonder for yourself, then the best time to is between August and April in Iceland, but if you are in Norway, then the best time is between September and March and it is also known that the lights are clearer and more visible the winter, due to lower levels of light pollution and the clear, crisp air.
-Unfortunately, the Northern Lights appear only randomly, so if you are having a short trip there you might not have the chance to see it.
-There are other places that you can see the Northern Lights like Alaska in the US, as well as Sweden, and Finland.
+If you want to see this beautiful natural wonder for yourself, the best time is between August and April in Iceland, but if you are in Norway, the best time is between September and March.
+It is also known that the lights are more transparent and more visible in the winter due to lower levels of light pollution and the clear, crisp air.
+Unfortunately, the Northern Lights appear only randomly, so if you are on a short trip there, you might not have the chance to see them.
+You can see the Northern Lights in other places, like Alaska in the US, Sweden, and Finland.
 In 1791, the lights were seen by European settlers in New England, they were also seen before that in May 1719, and in England, they were seen twice only three years before this date.

 3. Harbor of Rio de Janeiro: